krlmlr/actions-sync/README.md

 ## Setup

 1. Fork this project.
-2. FIXME: Run `make prune` to remove all branches other than `main`.
+2. FIXME: Run `./run.sh prune` to remove all branches other than `main`.
 3. Create a PAT and store it as a secret.

 ### PAT